NicolasCamachoP/DistributedInfectionSimulator/README.md

 ## Usage

 * Clone the repository `git clone https://github.com/NicolasCamachoP/DistributedInfectionSimulator.git`
-* Import the project to NetBeands IDE and rune it.
+* Import the project to NetBeands IDE and run it.

 The Configuration files are used to define the countries that are going to be simulated and the brokers parameters.